clojure-lsp/clojure-lsp/docs/clients.md

 In windows you probably need to rename to `clojure-lsp.bat`.

 ---
+## Sublime Text

+Clojure LSP can be installed by first installing the [LSP plugin](https://packagecontrol.io/packages/LSP) which brings Language Server Protocol support to Sublime Text editor and then following the set-up instructions [here](https://lsp.sublimetext.io/language_servers/#clojure) to download Clojure LSP and how to configure it in Sublime Text.

+---
 ## Vim

 I prefer https://github.com/neoclide/coc.nvim but both http://github.com/autozimu/LanguageClient-neovim and https://github.com/prabirshrestha/vim-lsp work well.